 Typically, we ask for payment after each therapy or consultation session.
-For evaluations, we ask for full payment at the first appointment.
+For evaluations, we ask for a $500 deposit to hold reserved evaluation appointments.
+Then all evaluation fees are charged as appointments happen.
 We are willing to make exceptions to this policy for people who need alternate arrangements, but this must be agreed upon in advance.

 Do you offer a sliding scale?